syncfusion-content/uwp-docs/uwp/SfSchedule/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-Thus, we have learnt so far, how to create an application with our SfSchedule UWP control to manage a person’s daily important activities and also learnt the behavior customization of SfSchedule by using the API’s available within it.
+Thus, we have learned so far, how to create an application with our SfSchedule UWP control to manage a person’s daily important activities and also learned the behavior customization of SfSchedule by using the API’s available within it.